-- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects

-- year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use adrenaline autoinjector will be stored at office - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- staff and students are regularly reminded to wash their hands or use hand sanitizer after eating - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - year groups will be informed of allergens that must be avoided - a general use adrenaline autoinjector will be stored at the Sicky Bay and in the Portable Staff Room for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.